Things Are Tough All Over: Plot

 Cheech and Chong are driving a limo through the desert.
-Chong, who has decided to stop doing drugs for a while, is talking about rock and roll, and Cheech is falling asleep, but Cheech is narrating over what's happening.
-He says that "things are tough all over" and that he's going to tell their story.
+Chong, who has decided to stop doing drugs for a while, is talking about rock and roll, and Cheech is falling asleep, but Cheech is narrating over what is happening.
+He says that "things are tough all over" and that he is going to tell their story.

 It's an awful winter in Chicago, and Cheech and Chong are poor, struggling musicians working at a car wash owned by a pair of oil-rich Arabs, Mr. Slyman and Prince Habib.
 After messing up on the job, the 2 are forced by the Arabs to work and play music at their club.
 Cheech and Chong also try to get with the Arabs' French girlfriends, who are more in love with the stoners.

 The Arabs find themselves with a large sum of illegal money, which they try to get to their other business in Las Vegas.
 They decide to stash all the money in the seats of a limousine.
 The Arabs hire the stoners to drive the limousine to Las Vegas, telling them that they're sending them on a "rock tour."

 Cheech and Chong at first get gas in Chicago, but when they reveal they're strapped for cash, the man at the gas station takes a piece of the car as payment.
 With that idea, Cheech and Chong find themselves driving across the country, selling parts and pieces of the car for gas, food, and supplies.
 Soon, their car becomes a wreck and looks messed up, but Cheech and Chong continue to sell parts to get by.
 While out in the middle of the deserts, they decide to pick up a hitchhiker, who turns out to be none other than Donna, Cheech's girlfriend.
 The two decide to take Donna in their messed-up limo to the nearest gas station.
 However, Donna is traveling with dozens of Mexicans, so the stoners end up driving all the Mexicans and Donna to the nearest gas station.
 To pay for gas, Cheech and Chong give the old man that runs the place a chair from the limo—which unbeknownst to them the Arab's have hidden money for safe transport on the bottom of the car seat.

 Cheech and Chong deliver the messed-up limousine to the Arabs' other oil plant in the desert, to find no one there.
 With no other transportation or money, Cheech and Chong set out on foot into the desert.
 They wander into the burning deserts, suffering the Nevada heat, and trying to get cars to stop- they remain unsuccessful.
 Eating peyote to survive and singing to pass the time, Cheech and Chong do their best to get through the desert, though they believe they'll die from the heat.